DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 ![Cover](./midashi03.jpg)

 "We're here.
-This is out town, or I prefer to call it our secret base"
+This is out town, or, as I prefer to call it, our secret base."

 They've been going through ruined city for quite a while.
-But finally Ashlan stopped car by empty highway
+But finally Ashlan stopped car by empty highway.

 _TL Note:_ I don't really get this sentence, especially the _道路の一画で_ so I tried my best here...

-...It took us for about 30 minutes?
+_It took us for about 30 minutes?_

-...Considering that we are coming from direction of 9th Terminal, and this building.
+_Considering that we are coming from direction of 9th Terminal, and this building._

 Twin Tower is towering over surroundings.
-It has 10 floors, and despite its sad state with broken windows, its shape is difficult to forget.
+It has 10 floors, and despite it's sad state with broken windows, it's shape was difficult to forget.

 "That seems like 10th Terminal's building...?
-Then it is 10th Terminal?"
+Then is it 10th Terminal?"

 Urza Federation's 10th Terminal.
 Originally at this place has been <span title="As if there were lots of trees and stuff">lushly green</span> avenue.